 Writing Center Syllablurbs

 B. Do you want to write more effectively?
-Visit the Writing Center.
+Visit the Writing Center (PML 107).
 It is a source of independent feedback and advice/discussion regarding your writing and writing process.
 Whether you’re a great writer or your writing needs a lot of work, use the service.
 They have an online scheduler.
 Go to https://writingcenter.truman.edu.

-D. Even if you’re off-campus taking online courses, the Writing Center gives you an on-demand reader for whatever you’re writing.
+D. Online courses don’t rule out the Writing Center.
+We give you an on-demand, online reader for whatever you’re writing.
 We’ll work with you wherever you’re at in the writing process, from blank page to finishing touches.
 Whether it’s confirming the effectiveness of your research paper, working to help structure your essay more efficiently, or massaging those comma problems out of existence, we can do it.
 It doesn’t matter what you’re writing: creative writing, personal statement for grad school, lab report, whatever: let us read it!
 Online consultations take place via Zoom, Hangouts, or a Google doc+chat (your choice).
 To use the Writing Center’s scheduler, go here: https://writingcenter.truman.edu.